JCPedroza/back-end-service-rng-ints-fastapi-py/README.md

 * Apply type validation and constraint validation.
 Respond with a 400-family code to handle invalid values.

-* Root should display an html message that directs user either to the API documentation or to the random integers service.
+* Root should display an html message that directs the user to either the API documentation or the random integers service.

 ## Installation